Evavic44/Hashnode-blog/cl3ycsqtk00ss4snv42tk0aar.md

 Congratulations!
 You have successfully added a portfolio to this project.
 Now sit back, relax and your PR will be merged as soon as it has been reviewed.
 Thanks.

 ## Additional Information 🤔
-If you need any additional guidance or have an idea that can improve this project, feel free to contact me on [Twitter](https://twitter.com/evavic44), or raise an [issue](https://github.com/Evavic44/portfolio-ideas/issues/29) in the repository let's discuss it.
+If you need any additional guidance or have an idea that can improve this project, feel free to contact me on [Twitter](https://twitter.com/victorekea), or raise an [issue](https://github.com/Evavic44/portfolio-ideas/issues/29) in the repository let's discuss it.

 ## Sponsor
 Do you like this project and will like to show your support, you can star the project or buy me a coffee, I'll sincerely appreciate it.

 <a href="https://www.buymeacoffee.com/evavic44"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=evavic44&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff"></a>

 I hope you have a lot of fun while contributing to this project, if you drew inspiration from any portfolio on this repo, consider sending the creator a thank you message.
 I sincerely hope you build an outstanding portfolio website that will blow the recruiter or visitor's mind and when you do create one, add it to this repository to help others.
-Goodluck. 💜
+Good luck. 💜